droplet-editor/droplet/DESIGN.md

 parser.coffee
 -------------
-`parser.coffee` is a utility wrapper for ICE editor parsers.
+`parser.coffee` is a utility wrapper for Droplet editor parsers.
 It defines a `Parser` class, which can be instantiated on a parsing function.
 The parsing function is expected to return an array of markup with locations (e.g. "blockStart at location 5"), and the utility wrapper will generated the linked list from this markup, automatically splicing the original text into `TextToken`s between the returned markup.

 coffee.coffee
 -------------